BenDaHen/BenDaHen/README.md

 I'm Ben, a Master's student at University of Colorado, Colorado Springs.

-I enjoy working on backend projects with object-oriented languages such as C++ and Python.
+I enjoy working on backend projects with object-oriented languages such as C++ and Python along with web development projects.

-I'm currently working to improve my frontend and web development skills, and am learning Javascript.
+I'm currently working to improve my C++ skills.
 <!--
 **BenDaHen/BenDaHen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.